-This is our area of expertise.
+This may be your first time retiring, but it's not ours!This is our area of expertise.
 Since 2000, we have helped hundreds of families retire with confidence.
 Careful coordination is required to ensure your retirement income strategy is tax-efficient and sustainable.
 You will face many decisions when retiring.
 Let us guide you through your options and come up with a plan.

 Retirement Events We Can Help WithWe work closely with you to identify and prioritize your goals.
 We then develop a road map to help you consider your future options and optimize your financial security.
 Additionally, we quarterback with your advisory team – including accountants, attorneys, mortgage brokers and bankers – to ensure seamless execution of your plan.

 You wake up in the morning and get ready for work.
 You pack your briefcase and then drive to the office where you spend 10 hours working at your desk.
 At seven you drive home, eat a bite and then go into your home office to finish up a few work items.
 Lights out at midnight but your mind is still on work and you find yourself thinking about your next day of work.
 The work just never seems to end.
 Does this sound somewhat like your life?
 Unfortunately, many Americans fall into a life revolving around their career and find it very unsatisfying.